Health Policy & Management

 - critically appraise health care-quality data and measurement methods for pursuing quality improvement, identify strategies for quality improvement, and apply structured approaches to implementing change

 Health Policy and Management concentrators may choose a general course of study in Health Policy & Management or one of the three sub-concentrations: Management, Policy, or Finance.
 Your advisor can help you decide if a sub-concentration is right for you.
 To designate a sub-concentration, concentrators must submit an Sub-concentration Designation Form.
-For detailed course listings, visit the Health Policy and Management Concentrator’s Guide, or the Health Policy & Management audit sheet.
+For detailed course listings, visit the Health Policy and Management Concentrator’s Guide, the BU online bulletin, or the Health Policy & Management audit sheet.

 Health Care Management Sub-Concentration

 Health care management aims to improve value and access in health care through optimizing the efficiency and effectiveness of health care systems.
 Using a mixture of technical, conceptual, and interpersonal skills, managers organize human and material resources to deliver preventive, curative, and palliative services.
 Most managers work for hospitals, health centers, health systems, quality-improvement organizations, or consulting firms.
 Some managers directly support clinical care while others are responsible for admissions, billing, human resources, and other functions such as business planning.
 In the health care management sub-concentration, you will develop conceptual, analytical, and practical knowledge that can facilitate your entry into the health management job market.
 Completing a sub-concentration requires coursework beyond what is needed for the HPM concentration, as well as a management-related practicum.
 Health Policy and Management concentrators may choose a general course of study in Health Policy & Management or one of the three sub-concentrations.

 Completion of the health care management sub-concentration will be noted on your transcript.

 Health Policy Sub-Concentration